Edited on Jun 22, 2026

 What comes next

 Three forces widen the gap across 2026 and 2027.
-Engine retrieval mechanics keep evolving — increasing weight on editorial credibility and source-graph density.
-Brands investing in brand-authority infrastructure now compound advantage that later starters can't easily catch.
-And consumer dependence on engine answers keeps deepening — making the brand-the-engines-describe progressively more consequential.
+Editorial and review weights inside the synthesis layer keep evolving.
+Brands investing in brand-authority infrastructure now compound advantage later starters can't easily catch.
+And consumer dependence on synthesized answers keeps deepening — making the brand-the-corpus-describes progressively more consequential.

 The brands that internalize the shift early build durable advantage.
 The brands running advertising-first brand-building fall behind each quarter.